 Close up of the paint wash:

 After looking at our bedroom set for so many years, I was ready for a change.
-As I mentioned, the quality was still great, so painting them was a perfect option for me.
+As I mentioned, the quality was still great so painting them was a perfect option for me.

-#3 Master Bed AFTER:
+3. Master Bed Makeover:

 You can read about how I transformed the picture frames above my bed at my post: Paint Old Frames to Update Your Decor.
 I painted the frames as well as the prints inside.
 The pictures that were in the frames had various shades of orange, yellows and reds.